-Natalie E. Hudson joined the Minnesota Supreme Court on Oct.
+Natalie E. Hudson was appointed Chief Justice of the Miinnesota Supreme Court by Governor Tim Walz on Oct.
+2, 2023.
+She first joined the Supreme Court on Oct.
 26, 2015, by appointment of Governor Mark Dayton.
-Elected in 2016.
-Current term expires Jan.
-2023.
+She was elected Associate Justice in 2016 and 2022.
+Her current term as Chief Justice expires in Jan.
+2025.

 Natalie E. Hudson joined the Minnesota Court of Appeals on June 3, 2002, by appointment of Governor Jesse Ventura.
 She was elected to the post in 2004 and re-elected in 2010.